purin-san/cinnamon-latte-setup/README.md

 **If the Battery Widget is displaced:**
 - Right-click on the top dock and press **Edit Dock**
-- Drag the Inline Battery on the top left
+- Drag the Inline Battery to the top left

 **If the Digital Clock is the wrong size:**
 - Right-click on the Digital Clock dock and press **Configure Digital Clock**